gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 src="/postimages/advent-2018/apache-beam/design-your-pipeline-linear.png">
 </div>

 A pipeline is made up of multiple steps, that takes some input, operates on that data, and finally produces output.
 The steps that operates on the data are called PTransforms (parallel transforms), and the data is always stored in PCollections (parallel collections).
 The PTransform takes one item at a time from the PCollection and operates on it.
 The PTransform are assumed to be hermetic, using no global state, thus ensuring it will always produce the same output for the given input.
-These properties allow the data to be sharded into multiple smaller dataset and processed in any order.
-The code you write ends up being very simple, but when the program runs it is able to seamlessly split across 10s or 100s of machines.
+These properties allow the data to be sharded into multiple smaller dataset and processed in any order across multiple machines.
+The code you write ends up being very simple, but is able to seamlessly split across 100s of machines.

 # Shakespeare (simple example)